IorioD/MTD-manager-console/README.md

 ![Alt text](img/Add_deplo.png "Add Deployment Form")

-the user can manage the deployment lifecycle (using add, edit and delete function) and can decide on which deplyment enable the MTD.
+the user can manage the deployment lifecycle (using add, edit and delete functions) and can decide on which deployment will enable the MTD.

 N.B.
 The name of the deployment is the corresponding workload.